NWChemEx/PluginPlay/docs/source/developer/design/database.rst

    - ProxyObjectDatabase addresses this by assigning UUIDs to each input and result.

+- Users may want to customize the storage

+   - Exactly how objects get cached can be controlled by the PIMPL.
+Our plan is to provide convenience functions for common scenarios (e.g. our default cacheing strategy, no long-term backups, no memoization whatsoever)
+   - No memoization can be implemented by not instantiating a Cache
+   - Similarly "no long term" backup can be iimplemented by leaving off the ``SerializedDB`` part of the PIMPL.

 - Automatic backups

   - Can be done with a new backend